 James A. McBride (’75) is an independent wealth management advisor in Petaluma.
 He did similar work for 18 years with Merrill Lynch in Santa Rosa and has been the business editor of KFTY Channel 50.
 A past president of the SSU Alumni Association, he earned a second bachelor’s degree in mathematics at SSU in 1976 and an MBA at Pepperdine University in 1983.

-Michael McBride (’75) is retired.
-He was formerly a regional sales representative for Gallagher Fluid Seals and a sales manager with Research Electro-Optics, Inc. A past president of the SSU Alumni Association, he earned his M.A. at the American Graduate School of International Management in 1977.
+Michael McBride (’75) is now business development manager for the McBride Group, concentrating on offering “Remembrance and Reflections” video services for those who wish to recount their life in a professional video format.
+He had a long career in sales with such companies as Optical Coating Laboratory, Inc. and Oerlikon (formerly Balzars).
+A past president of the SSU Alumni Association, he earned his M.A. at the American Graduate School of International Management in 1977.

-Corey McCarthy (’04) is a pilot with Atlantic Southeast Airlines.
+Corey McCarthy (’04) when last heard from was a pilot with Atlantic Southeast Airlines.
 He graduated from the Commercial Airline Pilot Training program at Embry-Riddle Aeronautical University in Daytona Beach, Florida in 2005.

-Ryan McDaniel (’07) is an engineer at Deposition Sciences, Inc. in Santa Rosa and is also helping out the astronomy program at SSU.
+Ryan McDaniel (’07) is an engineer at Deposition Sciences, Inc.. a wholly owned subsidiary of Lockheed Martin Corporation in Santa Rosa.

-Jennifer McIntosh-Wright [formerly Wright] (’83) is a quality engineer at JDSU, Santa Rosa.
+Jennifer McIntosh [formerly Wright] (’83) is a quality engineer at JDSU, Santa Rosa.

 Douglas McKenzie (’83) is an applications and sales engineer at Dillon/Quality Plus, Inc. He is also the guitarist for the Pulsators.

-Tim McKernan (’05) is a research and development engineer working on solar electric inverters for Fronius in Wels, Austria.
+Timothy McKernan (’05) is a lifecycle support engineer working on solar electric inverters for Fronius International GmbH in Wels, Austria.

 Andrew E. McLean (’75) is a Senior Account Executive for SPSS, Inc. selling data mining and analytical software to the financial industry.

-Alexander McMahon (’07) is a network engineer at Apex Systems.
-Formerly a software engineer for 3D Research Corp. in Maryland, he is now working on a master's degree in system engineering at Johns Hopkins University.
+Alexander McMahon (’07) is a senior SIEM (security information and event management) engineer at Leidos in Portland, OR.
+He is also working on a master's degree in system engineering at Johns Hopkins University.

-Tom McMahon (’85) works at the University of Arizona, where he is the project manager for the Large Binocular Telescope Interferometer, and for the two instruments for the Giant Magellan Telescope.
+Tom McMahon (’85) works at the University of Arizona, where he is now the program manager for the Center for Astronomical Adaptive Optics, project manager for the Large Binocular Telescope Interferometer, and deputy project manager for OCAMS suite of cameras for the OSIRIS-REx Asteroid Sample Return Mission.
 He was previously principal systems engineer of the Multiband Imager for the Spitzer space Telescope, and he has worked on several other major instruments.

-Scott McWilliams (’91) is director of laser development at Photodigm Inc. in Richardson, TX, where he develops indium phosphide-based surface-emitting lasers for telecom applications.
+Scott McWilliams (’91) is director of PVMC Technology Programs at SEMATECH in Albany, NY.
 He earned an M.S.E. in electronic materials and devices at San José State University in 1996.

-Nickolas Melville (’93) is a a senior engineer building batteries for satellites with Space Systems/Loral in Palo Alto.
+Nickolas Melville (’93) is a a senior engineer building batteries for satellites with SSL in Palo Alto.
 He earned an M.S. in mechanical engineering at UC Davis in 1995.

-David E. Miller (’96) is a graduate student in experimental particle physics at Purdue University, where he received his M.S. in 2000.
-He is now based at the Lawrence Livermore National Laboratory while conducting research at Fermilab..
+David E. Miller (’96) earned a master’s degree in experimental particle physics at Purdue University in 2000.
+He later worked at the Lawrence Livermore National Laboratory.

-Kalie Miller (’12) is a stress analyst working on the KC-46 tanker program with the Boeing company in Everett, Washington.
+Kalie Miller (’12) is a structural analyst working on the 777X Wing with the Boeing company in Everett, Washington.

-Iad Mirshad (’89) is an applications engineer with Therma-Wave, Inc., a maker of metrology systems in Fremont.
+Iad Mirshad (’89) is a senior applications engineer with Qcept Technologies, a developer of non-visual defects detector technology in Fremont.
 He earned a Ph.D. in experimental nuclear physics at the University of California, Davis in 1995.

 Richard Montgomery (’81) is a professor and past chair of the Department of Mathematics at the University of California, Santa Cruz, where he works on the N-body problem of classical mechanics.
 He earned his Ph.D. in mathematics at the University of California at Berkeley.
 He has been a Sigma Xi Distinguished Lecturer.